meilisearch/documentation/guides/advanced_guides/settings.md

 ## Ranking rules

-Built-in ranking rules to **ensure relevancy in search results**.
-They are customizable so the results meet your user's needs as close as possible.
+Built-in ranking rules that **ensure relevancy in search results**.
 Ranking rules are applied in a default order which can be changed in the settings.
+You can add or remove rules and change their order of importance.

 `rankingRules=[<String>, <String>, ...]`